devfile/registry/README.md

 ### Build

-To build this devfile registry into a container image run `.ci/build.sh`.
+To build this devfile registry into a container image run `bash .ci/build.sh`.
 A container image will be built using the [devfile registry build tools](https://github.com/devfile/registry-support/tree/master/build-tools).

 From there, push the container image to a container registry of your choice and deploy using one of the methods outlined [here](https://github.com/devfile/registry-support#deploy).